 What does a high school student need to apply for a credit card?
 In general, applicants will need a piece of government ID, a social insurance number, mailing address, employment status, and income information to apply for a credit card.

 I was declined for a student credit card—what can I do?

 If you were declined for a card, it may have to do with your credit history or your income.
 Consider a secured card or a credit card that’s aimed at people with bad credit, as their requirements will be more modest.
 While you won’t get the perks and benefits attached to other cards, responsible use can help you build up your credit score so you can access better products in the future.

 Credit card tips for students

 You know you need to be responsible in how you use your credit card—but what, exactly, does that mean?
-Read on for tips on using your credit card to beef up your credit score and avoiding any problems.
+Read on for tips on using your credit card to improve your credit score and avoiding any problems.

 - Check your payment due dates